longalexander/jekyll-now/bio.md

 Time with family and friends makes me happy.
 I also enjoy regularly reading The Daily Mail, struggling through problem sets and code, satiating curiosity about the environments we build, watching commercials, listening to Blue Planet II, grappling with difficult concepts, writing clearly and learning about the people I meet.

-I write about wisdom I'd like to share with my future children.
+I collect wisdom I'd like to share with my future children.
 Please click [here](http://www.longletters.com) if this interests you.

 I’ve been told I’m friendly and I’m happy to help so do get in touch if you'd like :).